-In image clustering, the data set is huge and each image is high-dimensional, the dimensionality reduction is done first and each image is represented in a much lower space by a set of important visual components which are called "features."
+Billions of images from online social media produce new sources of observational data.
+Image clustering clusters these images with similar features.
+Since the data set is huge and each image is high-dimensional, the dimensionality reduction is done first and each image is represented in a much lower space by a set of important visual components which are called "features."
 It is analogous to how "key words" are used in a document retrieval system.
 In this application, 5 patches are selected from each image and each patch is represented by a HOG (Histograms of Oriented Gradients) feature vector of 512 dimensions.
-The basic idea of HOG features is to characterize the local object appearance and shape by the distribution of local intensity gradients or edge directions [13] (See Figure.
+The basic idea of HOG features is to characterize the local object appearance and shape by the distribution of local intensity gradients or edge directions [8] (See Figure.
 1).
-In the application data, each HOG feature vector is presented as a line of text starting with picture ID, row ID and column ID, then being followed by 512 numbers $f_1, \, f_2 \ldots$ and f{dim} .
+In the application data, each HOG feature vector is presented as a line of text starting with picture ID, row ID and column ID, then being followed by 512 numbers $f_1, f_2 \dots$ and $f{dim}$ .

-We apply K-means Clustering [14] to cluster similar HOG feature vectors and use Twister to parallelize the computation.
+We apply K-means Clustering [9] to cluster similar HOG feature vectors and use Twister to parallelize the computation.
+The input data is a large number of vectors each of which is considered a data point with 512 dimensions and presents a HOG feature.
 Because the vectors are static over iterations, we partition the vectors and cache each partition in memory and assign it to a Map task during the configuration.
-Later in each iteration execution, the driver broadcasts centroids (cluster centers) to all Map tasks and then each Map task updates centroids through assigning points to their corresponding clusters.
+Later in each iteration execution, the driver broadcasts centroids to all Map tasks and then each Map task updates centroids through assigning points to their corresponding clusters.
 We use one or more reducers to collect partial local centroids updates from each Map task and calculate new centroids of the iteration.
 By combining these new centroids from Reduce tasks, the driver gets all updated centroids for the next iteration.